jmoody/textflight/manual/01-introduction.md

 2. Produce more fuel for your fusion reactor.
 3. Locate an uninhabited system and establish a planetary base.
 4. Construct a new, larger ship equipped with better outfits.
+5. Establish a colony and join a faction

 The interface language can be changed using the `language` command.
 The account username and password can be changed using the `username` and `password` commands, and optionally an email address can be attached using the `email` command in case you ever need to reset your password.

-The `chat` command can be used to toggle on or off the display of messages sent by other operators, which can be useful when trying to filter profanity from a broadcast.
-Finally, the `help` command can be used to list all available commands and their descriptions.
+Every day you log in, your login streak will increase.
+Forgetting to log in for a day will result in your streak being reset to zero.
+Every day, you will receive one crate with a quality corresponding to your login streak, which can be opened using the `crate` command.
+Crates contain a random number of items, or a single outfit of a random mark.
+Higher quality crates contain more items and larger outfits.

+If you have a premium key and would like to redeem it, use the `redeem` command.
+This will consume the key and permanently upgrade your account to premium status.
+Currently, the only function of premium is to grant the usage of colour codes in your chat messages.
+See [SECTION 05: COMMUNICATION](#section-05-communication) for more information.

+Many of the commands available in game are not documented in this manual; use the `help` command to get a list of all commands and their usage.